IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-navigation.md

 ---
 # $PlatformShort$ Chart Navigation

-In the $PlatformShort$ data chart component, navigation is disabled by default.
+In the $PlatformShort$ data chart, navigation is disabled by default.
 Once enabled, you are able to zoom and pan the data chart either programmatically or in the UI.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"